stackmak21/SwiftStoriesKit/README.md

 # SwiftStoriesKit

+⚠️ This project is currently under development.
+The codebase is evolving and may not yet reflect the finalized structure or best practices.
+Documentation is also not yet available and will be added in a future stage.

 SwiftStoriesKit is a lightweight Swift package designed to bring Instagram-style Stories functionality to your iOS app using SwiftUI.
 It allows developers to easily integrate full-screen, auto-playing stories with smooth transitions and progress indicators.

 ![ScreenRecording_04-15-2025 12-13-35_1](https://github.com/user-attachments/assets/0192e1d2-ffa4-4f4f-b619-507d6975256d)